dlccyes/CollegeNotes/OtherNotes/Software Development/linux.md

 ### Bluetooth headset A2DP not available

+What works for me:

+1. Go into `/var/lib/bluetooth/`
+2. Delete the directory under it
+3. reboot
+4. Reconnect all of your Bluetooth devices

-None works for my Kubuntu tho
+Other methods (none works for my Kubuntu tho):

 - <https://wiki.archlinux.org/title/Bluetooth_headset#A2DP_sink_profile_is_unavailable>
 - <https://askubuntu.com/questions/863930/>